 Your child has been communicating with you ever since you first laid eyes on her.
 She has been crying when unhappy, giggling with laughter and pointing to things she wants for a while now, but you’re probably keen for her to get to the next level.

 Learning to talk is a slow process.
 It can take a long time to establish a large enough vocabulary for meaningful conversations.

 Most babies say their first words between 11 and 14 months of age.
 Popular first words include ‘mama’ and ‘dada’, but could be any word he or she has heard often enough.

 By 16 months, girls can say an average of 50 words, and boys have a vocabulary of around 30.
 At this stage in their language development, it is common for boys to be two months behind their female peers.

-By her second birthday, your birthday will know up to 200 words – although may not use all of these.
-She may also be able to speak in two or three word sentences such as “more banana”.
+By her second birthday, your baby will know up to 200 words – although may not use all of these.
+She may also be able to speak in two or three-word sentences such as “more banana”.
 By her third birthday, she will be speaking in more complicated sentences and will be able to hold more advanced conversations with you.

 To learn to talk, your baby’s brain must be able to match objects with their names.
 Your baby’s tongue and lips must have the dexterity to form the shapes necessary to make certain sounds.
 Some babies say their first words long before their first birthday, but others take longer to develop control of their tongue and lips, although they can still understand what you are saying.

 Your baby will first start experimenting with noises at just a few months old, with simple sounds like “oooh” and “aaah” being repeated.
 When she is around three months old, she will start to babble a jumble of repeated sounds, ‘kaka’ or ‘gaga’ for example.
 She may even mutter ‘mama’ or ‘dada’, although she won’t mean ‘mummy’ or ‘daddy’ just yet, she’s just experimenting with noises.